michuW93/microsoft_azure_fundamentals/ai-900/microsoft_azure-AI-900.md

 * Train model: Split the data into two groups, a training and a validation set.
 Train a machine learning model using the training data set.
 Test the machine learning model for performance using the validation data set.
 * Evaluate performance: Compare how close the model's predictions are to the known labels.
 * Deploy a predictive service: After you train a machine learning model, you can deploy the model as an application on a server or device so that others can use it.

+The difference between the predicted and actual value, known as the **residuals**, indicates the amount of error in the model.